shreya-mishra/Javascript-InDepth/Throttling/Readme.md

 - suppose we are typing samsun then it will make a api call after n if at n that delay is done after that whatever we type it will ignore and make an api call and get the result.
 - that means if difference between two function call is that delay then only api call will made.

+### Example

+- Resizing the window

+- Throttling is setting a interval and after certain interval a api call will be made.

+### Button Press

+- Suppose a user is clicking that button frequently
+- then what will happen in debounce and throttle

+#### Debounce

+- The function call will only be made if the difference between two click events is greater than that delay then the function call will be made.

+#### Throttling

+- Machine gun game

+## Which is good , Debounce or throttle?

+- It depends on the scenarios